vlatan/pc-backup/README.md

 `BUCKET_NAME` - the name of your AWS S3 bucket that you already prepared for this job.
 `STORAGE_CLASS` - AWS S3 objects [storage class](https://aws.amazon.com/s3/storage-classes/).
 `PREFIXES` - list of prefixes to exclude files/folders with those prefixes (e.g. hidden files).
-`SUFFIXES` - list of suffixes to exclude files/folders with those suffixes (e.g. (e.g. files with certain extensions).
+`SUFFIXES` - list of suffixes to exclude files/folders with those suffixes (e.g. files with certain extensions).
-`MAX_POOL_SIZE` - the size of concurrent chunks of files to delete/upload.
+`MAX_POOL_SIZE` - the number of files to delete/upload concurrently.
+If not set the script will use the number of cores on your machine as the maximum concurrent tasks.
+Keep in mind, large number of concurrent tasks may slow donw your machine.

 Schedule a cronjob: